Carretera al Machu Picchu

 Is the road to Machu Picchu challenging?

-Tucked away on the southern part of the country, the road is pretty challenging made up entirely of 14 switchbacks, very narrow and steep, hitting a 27% of maximum gradient through some of the ramps.
+Tucked away on the southern part of the country, calling this serpentine road a ‘highway’ is a euphemism.
+The road is pretty challenging, made up entirely of 14 switchbacks, very narrow and steep, hitting a 27% maximum gradient through some of the ramps.
 Not for the faint of heart.
-At some points, when 2 buses meet, they have to stop and reverse partway up the hill (on the ‘outside lane’ to get to a spot wide enough for the two buses to pass (barely) one another.
+At some points, when two buses meet, they have to stop and reverse partway up the hill (on the ‘outside lane’) to get to a spot wide enough for the two buses to pass (barely) one another.
 The hairy road will make you give a sigh of relief for having survived the drive when you get to the road end.
-On its route it crosses a bridge over the Vilcanota River.
+On its route, it crosses a bridge over the Vilcanota River.